 It has similar ingredients to that of Medha Vati however here Mutka Pishti is in higher ratio.
 This is because high pitta and its side effects get pacified by Mukta pishti and that is why this medicine is used to treat hypertension due to a high VP mind.
 Some brands use Sarpagandha too in this formulation to further calm down the mind.
 Certain brands also add Arjuna bark to strengthen a weak heart since mind and heart are closely connected.

-This famous medicine is a combination of three fruits.
-The Astringent and pungent tastes of fruits Haritaki and Vibhataki help to burn toxins/fat and neutralize excess sourness in the body and Amalki neutralizes acidity in the body due to excess sourness.
-This is a wonderful medicine for removing excess plump from the body but the issue is that it is good for those with kapha mind but not for vata minds as it increases vata due to astringency and pungency.
-So those who put on weight due to vata pushing kapha phenomenon cannot afford to take this medicine as it will create issues like headaches, insomnia etc.
+Triphla also works similar to Chyawanprash though not that effectively.
+This medicine is a combination of three fruits.
+The Astringent and pungent tastes of fruits Haritaki and Vibhataki help to burn toxins/fat and neutralize excess sourness in the body and Amalki neutralizes acidity in the body due to excess sourness and keep Vata in balance.
+The usual ratio of three herbs in equal quantity gives astringency to it.
+That is why it is a wonderful medicine for removing excess plump from the body but the issue is that it is good for those with kapha mind but not for vata minds as it increases vata due to astringency and pungency.
+So those who put on weight due to vata pushing kapha phenomenon cannot afford to take this medicine as it will create issues like headaches, insomnia etc. Yes! if consumed with milk and with slightly more of Amla, it wont increase Vata.

 - All medicines work on the basic principle of six tastes and therefore a person who has complete understanding of six tastes can create most of the medicines even at home by using various food items.